munkireport/munkireport-php/app/modules/launchdaemons/README.md

 Launch Daemons Module
 ==============

 Gets data about Launch Daemons and Launch Agents on in the /Library/ and /Users/Library folders.
 The columns are the keys listed for launchd.
 To find out a more indepth discrition for them, run `man launchd.plist` in Terminal.
-The module uses binplist to process the binary plists: [https://github.com/google/binplist](https://github.com/google/binplist)

 * label - VARCHAR(255)